wpswings/woo-gift-cards-lite/readme.md

 Create, sell, and manage digital & physical gift cards at your eCommerce store with one tool —  the Ultimate Gift Cards for WooCommerce plugin.

 Offering the ultimate convenience, customers can effortlessly purchase and send these cards to anyone via email or shipping.
-The recipients can then redeem their gift coupons for a delightful shopping experience at your store or utilize them as convenient gift vouchers.
+The recipients are then able to redeem their gift coupons for a delightful shopping experience at your store or utilize them as convenient gift vouchers.

-**Note:** Our [**Gift Cards Pro Plugin**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-github-page&utm_campaign=giftcards-pro) has launched a brand new Halloween Template for creating gift certificates to celebrate Halloween this festive season.

 Render seamless gifting for both online and offline stores with our versatile gifting portal!
 Utilizing our [**Gift Card for WooCommerce**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-org-page&utm_campaign=giftcards-pro). plugin, you can scan, redeem, recharge, & manage all card types, ensuring a comprehensive gifting solution for your business.